darwinia-network/dj/README.md

 // ~/.darwinia/dj.json
 {
   "eth": {
-    "node": "ethereum node url, you can input an infura url", "secret": "ethereum secret key, used for crash service" },
+    "_comment": "(this field will be deprecated soon)", "api": "ethereum node url, you can input an infura url", "secret": "ethereum secret key, used for crash service" },
   "grammer": {
-    "_comment": "this field is for grammer server, delete this line", "commands": {
+    "_comment": "this field is for grammer server, delete this line, (will be deprecated soon)", "commands": {
       "faucet": {
         "supply": 400,